Mutation in the factor II gene

 Material: Blood

-Waiting time: result after 21 working days
+Waiting time for results: result after 21 working days

-Waiting time: result after 21 working days
+Waiting time for results: result after 21 working days

-Preparation for the study
+Preparation for the examination

 General

-- The test material is blood.
+- The material for testing is blood.

 Important